-Zooplankton biomass was found to be in the range of 65-155mg/m3 (Heyward et. al. 1997).
-Plankton samples taken from the Big Bank Shoals revealed diverse and abundant assemblages.
+Heyward et al (1997) also conducted plankton sampling at Big Bank Shoal, and found that zooplankton biomass was in the range of 65-155 mg/m3, with diverse and abundant assemblages.
 Samples indicated a population of an average of 31,000 individuals representing 20 to 30 taxa, while abundance at sites away from the bank averaged approximately 17,000 individuals.

 Planktonic crustaceans that feed on phytoplankton were the most prevalent taxa.
 A copepod (Crustacean) from the Family Paracalanidae was the most abundant zooplankton encountered.
 These results are consistent with those of extensive surveys conducted by Tranter (1962).
-The higher abundance of zooplankton in samples over the Big Bank Shoals appears to be a feature of these ecosystems.
-Given its deep water location, remote from any seamounts or shoals, the zooplanktonic assemblage of the Cova-1 well location is expected to be considerably lower than that recorded at the Big Bank Shoals.
+The higher abundance of zooplankton in samples over the Big Bank Shoals appears to be a feature of these shoal ecosystems.

-4.2.7 Marine Mammals
+4.2.9 Marine Mammals

-A number of whale, dolphin and porpoise species are likely to be encountered during the Cova-1 drilling program, with the Timor Trench providing an important flow-through of species connecting the Pacific and Indian Oceans.
-The Australian Environment Protection and Biodiversity Conservation (EPBC) Protected Matters Database was searched to determine whether species listed for protection under the Australian EPBC Act 1999 (EPBC Act) potentially occurred in the Timor Sea and in particular in the region in which the proposed Cova-1 well is located.
-The EPBC Protected Matters Database search indicated that twenty-two whale and dolphin species could potentially occur in the Timor Sea near the Cova-1 well.
-Of these, the Pygmy Killer Whale (Feresa attenuata), Killer Whale (Orcinus orca), False Killer Whale (Pseudorca crassidens), Common Dolphin (Delphinus delphis) and the Bottlenose Dolphin (Tursiops truncatus) are likely to occur near Cova-1.
+A number of whale and dolphin species are likely to be encountered during the drilling program, with the Timor Trench providing an important flow-through of species connecting the Pacific and Indian Oceans.
+Twenty-two whale and dolphin species could potentially occur in the Timor Sea near the permit area (DEWHA 2010).
+Of these, the Pygmy Killer Whale (Feresa attenuata), Killer Whale (Orcinus orca), False Killer Whale (Pseudorca crassidens), Common Dolphin (Delphinus delphis) and the Bottlenose Dolphin (Tursiops truncatus) are likely to occur.